qsnake/gpaw/doc/exercises/wavefunctions/wavefunctions.rst

 Kohn-Sham wavefunctions of a the oxygen atom and CO molecule
 ============================================================

-In this section, we will look at the Kohn-Sham wavefunctions of the O atom and CO molecule and compare them to results from molecular orbital theory.
+In this section we will look at the Kohn-Sham wavefunctions of the O atom and CO molecule and compare them to results from molecular orbital theory.

 * The first script :svn:`~doc/exercises/wavefunctions/O.py` sets up an oxygen